 This would have been done so that silt could settle out of the water thus making it fit to drink in the village below, and always providing you didn’t mind the peaty colouring that went with it, this probably was the sole source of water to the scattering of houses that once existed here.

 Cross the lochan dam, which is still largely intact, and you are on the slopes of Torr Mor, a small rounded hillock whose flanks drop into the sea just to the north of the village.
 The day is warm and the sun powerful for we are approaching the solstice.
 The vegetation here is dry and crisp underfoot, the springy stems of old heather smelling dusty summer-dry as I brush past up the slope towards the tree line.
+A single holly tree has rooted and survived to send its green stem up above the heather but the bracken whose leaves in a month’s time will cover everything is still in the business of curling out of the ground.

 I follow a track, so faint that even the deer rarely use it, to where it leads into the deep shadows of storm-succumbed trees, fallen after many years growing.
 Soil lies thin over the bedrock providing a poor toehold for roots which a tree will wrench out as it crashes to the ground.
 The after effect is a surreal landscape of both vertical and horizontal trunks and stranded roots grasping at the sky but with soil still clinging on.
 Walking through this is next to impossible without crawling under or climbing over the obstacles and I soon lose whatever slight trail I have been following.
 The sun penetrates through the holes made in the canopy making deep shadows but with bright patches where new grass is making a go of it, fodder for the passing grazers who come through here perhaps.